-The cottages range from studios sleeping 3 up to 1 bedrooms sleeping 5 and can be combined for larger groups.
+The cottages range from studios sleeping 3 up to 1 bedroom sleeping 5 and can be combined for larger groups.

 The Sea Island provides a formal experience and welcomes children to experience classic games.
 Source: Sea Island Resort

-I love that their holiday traditions include everyone for a formal Thanksgiving Feast before the grand Christmas tree lighting on Friday evening.
+I love that their holiday traditions include everyone for a formal Thanksgiving Day Dinner before the grand Christmas tree lighting on Friday evening.
 My children will even have their own fun in Camp Cloister with the Turkey Tie-Dye experience and kid’s night out program.

 Active Traveling Mom, Kimberly shared her family’s adventure in Montana and it made me want to visit right away!
-Since as a whole we’re not quite as active as Kimberly and her family, The Resort at Paws Up, seems like a great choice.
-It offers a luxury ranch-resort travel with the choice of staying in either a vacation home with a private butler and chef services.
+Since as a whole we’re not quite as active as Kimberly and her family, The Resort at Paws Up seems like a great choice.
+This luxury ranch-resort features options of staying in a vacation home with a private butler and chef services.
 (The resort also offers glamping in luxury tents from mid-May to mid-October.)

 This Thanksgiving family getaway offers dedicated children’s programming and everything that you’d expect from a ranch vacation.
 A sample of the activities included horseback riding, fly-fishing, river rafting, game nights, paintball wars, and even chuck wagon rides.

-The Sanderling Resort in the Outer Banks of North Carolina is the only full-service resort in the Outer Banks providing the luxury with options ranging from vacation house rentals to single rooms in their Inn.
+The Sanderling Resort in the Outer Banks of North Carolina is the only full-service resort in the Outer Banks.
+This resort provides the luxury with options ranging from vacation house rentals to single rooms in their Inn.
 Activities range from indulging in spa services, horseback riding on the beach, guided kayak tours, and even a vineyard tasting tour.